kyle-durnford/OCPW-Automation-Map-Check/README.md

 ```

 **How to use this sample**

+Before you start the app, run `npm run sassy` to compile the sass files into main.css.

 Open `http://localhost:3000` to start the app, if first time, click on `Define Activity`, upload a dwg file that contais civil 3d parcel objects, select the `Activity` and, finally, `Start workitem`.